Philadelphia Workers’ Compensation Lawyers

 Workers’ Compensation Claims We Handle

-Workers’ compensation claims arise in many forms, from sudden traumatic injuries to conditions that develop over time.
-Our firm represents injured workers in a wide range of workers’ compensation matters throughout Philadelphia and Pennsylvania, including:
+Workers’ comp claims arise in many forms, from sudden traumatic injuries to conditions that develop over time.
+Our firm provides client-focused representation to injured workers in a wide range of matters, including:

-• Traumatic workplace injuries: Injuries caused by falls, machinery, lifting accidents, or other sudden workplace incidents.
+• Traumatic workplace injuries: Severe injuries caused by falls, machinery, lifting accidents, or other sudden work-related accidents.

-• Occupational illnesses and repetitive stress injuries: Conditions that develop gradually due to repetitive motion, prolonged exposure, or work-related strain.
+• Occupational illnesses and repetitive stress injuries: Conditions that develop gradually due to repetitive motion, prolonged exposure, strain, or other work-related illness.

 • Construction and industrial accidents: Claims involving physically demanding jobs, hazardous environments, and complex employment arrangements.